-This research and development (R&D) plays a large part in the cost of each engine.
-Competition is fierce between the ‘Big 3’ players in the engine manufacturing industry and the to stay ahead of the pack requires each engine to be better than the rest.
+This research and development (R&D) play a large part in the cost of each engine.
+Competition is fierce between the ‘Big 3’ players in the engine manufacturing industry and to stay ahead of the pack requires each engine to be better than the rest.

-Rolls Royce, General Electric and Pratt & Whitney spend billions on R&D to ensure their engines get picked by the airplane manufacturers and airlines when the next big aircraft order hits the books.
-Again this cost gets added into the sale price of each engine.
+Rolls Royce, General Electric, and Pratt & Whitney spend billions on R&D to ensure their engines get picked by airplane manufacturers and airlines when the next big aircraft order hits the books.
+Again this cost gets added to the sale price of each engine.

 Here is a great explanation on Wikipedia of just what goes into designing a turbine blade – Click Here